Raven (DC Comics): Development

 …taking the cue that Raven was very mysterious à la Phantom Stranger, I took that as a starting point, and using the shadow face where half her face is always in shadow despite the lighting, was a shtick I got from Phantom Stranger, who also had the same deal.
 He had a long billowing cape, as did she, and in her case, since her name was Raven, I decided to create a silhouette for her that would look like a bird.
-The hood was designed so that in the profile, it would end up looking like a bird’s head, so that when her soul self came out, since that was done in full black, it looked like a gigantic black raven.
+The hood was designed so that in the profile, it would end up looking like a bird's head, so that when her soul self came out, since that was done in full black, it looked like a gigantic black raven.
 Her name and the Phantom Stranger were key to how I designed her.

-Asked if Raven's face was based on any real-life person, Perez said that, "originally Raven was Persis Khambatta, the actress who played in the first Star Trek film, and later became a young lady named Fran Macgregor, who was a dancer, and I used some of her features, particularly for her figure, for Raven."
+When asked if Raven's face was based on any real-life person, Perez said that, "[o]riginally, Raven was Persis Khambatta, the actress who played in the first Star Trek film, and later became a young lady named Fran Macgregor, who was a dancer, and I used some of her features, particularly for her figure, for Raven."